corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-_Integer_
+- Data Type: _Integer_

-Optionally give the rendering component for this UI Control a numeric maximum
+- Description: Optionally give the rendering component for this UI Control a numeric maximum

 <!-- div:title-panel -->